ethersphere/SWIPs/SWIPs/swip-data-types-descriptions.md

 created: 2019-08-02
 ---

-## abstract
+## Abstract

-This SWIP defines pseudo data types for use in Swarm protocol specifications.
+This SWIP defines pseudo data types for use in Swarm protocol specifications, and their serialization to RLP.

-## motivation
+## Motivation

 To describe protocols in our specifications, we are in need of a strongly defined way of describing data types and their serializations to RLP.
+RLP is the relevant format in this case, as it is the serialization format currently being used in devp2p, and Swarm is currently based on devp2p.

 RLP does not have "types" as such, just self-describing data units whose length is serially interpreted.
 Hence it is for example not possible to define a number value range merely in terms of RLP constructs.